 It started appearing in convenience stores a few years back.
 An IPA, a Stout, a Red Ale and according to Grasshopper boss, Adam, a Bonito Flake Beer.
 Apparently each convenience store along the road has a slight variation on the range, so looking forward to sampling these.
 And then there is Sake, a whole story on its own.

 3. The connection with ancient tradition and culture

-My standard modus operandi when travelling to new places, is to do the basic, topline research on culture and tradition, then stumble through it on arrival, thereby learning it by being in it.
+My standard modus operandi when traveling to new places is to do the basic, topline research on culture and tradition, then stumble through it on arrival, thereby learning it by being in it.

 As I travel I want the know the “WHY” as much as the “WHAT” and while it’s a heap of fun just diving in and working it out, having a guide is a big way of connecting in a meaningful way, with people and culture, learning a great deal about history and national psyche and achieving all that in a compact period of time.

 So, as you can guess, when I do make it to Japan, I’m going on a bike tour with Grasshopper, because I know that I’ll leave Japan, satisfied.
 I’ll have learned more than I would by reading a few guide books and I’ll have experienced connections that just aren’t possible when traveling independently.
 Only thing is, I ask a LOT of questions, so poor guide.

 Regular Trains and the Bullet train make covering long distances and extended transfers a breeze.
 On self-guided tours Grasshopper provides bike bags that are more like soft covers.
 They fold up and whenever you want to board a train, you just take the front wheel off, put the bag over the bike and get on the train.
 The bags are so small they fit in the bottle cage.
 If it’s me, I’ll have one of those craft beers in hand as I watch the scenery scoot past at 300km an hour.